UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

           openstack volume list

-        If your source volume shows as being 'Attached to' in the resulting output then note the `ID` of your source volume and proceed to step 1b, otherwise note the `ID` of your source volume and proceed to step 2.
+        If your source volume shows as being `Attached to` in the resulting output then note the `ID` of your source volume and proceed to step 1b, otherwise note the `ID` of your source volume and proceed to step 2.

     b.
 To detach your source volume from an instance, enter the following command: